wishiwashere/TP-Prototype-01/README.md

 #Wish I Was Here App

 As part of the Team Project module, current students Eiren McLoughlin and Laura Pigott from a the Creative Mulitimedia B.Sc (hons) degree course in Limerick Institute of Technology, Clonmel are designing, creating and building an application title 'Wish I Was Here'.
-It is the no pay holiday application that transports the usere to different locations around the world.
+It is the no pay holiday application that transports the user to different locations around the world.

 Our aim is to make the world a little bit smaller, one click at a time.